aws-samples/aws-lambda-etl-ref-architecture/README.md

 ## LICENSE

-This reference architecture sample is licensed under Apache 2.0.
+This reference architecture sample is licensed under MIT-0.